 - (b) In every instance of an interview with an examiner in an ex parte reexamination proceeding, a complete written statement of the reasons presented at the interview as warranting favorable action must be filed by the patent owner.
 An interview does not remove the necessity for response to Office actions as specified in § 1.111.
 Patent owner’s response to an outstanding Office action after the interview does not remove the necessity for filing the written statement.
 The written statement must be filed as a separate part of a response to an Office action outstanding at the time of the interview, or as a separate paper within one month from the date of the interview, whichever is later.

 Interviews are permitted in an ex parte reexamination proceeding.
 In the ex parte proceeding, only ex parte interviews between the examiner and patent owner and/or the patent owner’s representative are permitted.
 Requests by third party requesters to participate in interviews or to attend interviews will not be granted.
 However, it is permitted for a Paralegal or Legal Instruments Examiner (or support staff in general) to telephone a requester to discuss a request that fails to comply with the filing date requirements for filing a reexamination request, because there is no reexamination proceeding yet.

-Unless the Office of Patent Legal Administration authorizes otherwise, interviews between examiner and the owners of patents undergoing ex parte reexamination or their attorneys or agents must be had in the Office at its Alexandria location or one of the Office’s satellite locations at such times, within Office hours when building security permits public admission, as the respective examiners may designate.
+Unless the Office of Patent Legal Administration authorizes otherwise, in person interviews between examiner and the owners of patents undergoing ex parte reexamination or their attorneys or agents must be had in the Office at its Alexandria location or one of the Office’s satellite locations at such times, within Office hours when building security permits public admission, as the respective examiners may designate.
 Telephonic and videoconferencing interviews are permitted in ex parte reexamination proceedings according to the guidelines set forth in MPEP § 713.01 for ex parte prosecution of applications.
 See MPEP § 713.01 for more information on the general policies on how an interview may be conducted.